Short-Term Job Adventures California

 Los Altos Hills — in the foothills of the Santa Cruz mountains 40 miles south of San Francisco.

-Live, work and play on a 1,600 acre wilderness preserve and organic farm near San Francisco in the Santa Cruz mountains!
-Year-Long Residential Internships (varied start dates) offer the unique experience of living and working on a small farm.
+Live, work and play on a 1,600-acre wilderness preserve and organic farm near San Francisco in the Santa Cruz mountains!
+Year-Long Residential Internships (varied start dates) offer the unique experience of living and working on a small farm that builds marketable skills for the next generation of thoughtful educators, innovative organic farmers, and creative non-profit leaders.
 Learning about sustainable living skills, animal care, environmental education, nonprofit administration and hands-on, interactive and creative teaching techniques round out the internship experience.
 Cultivating the genuine curiosity, self-esteem, and well being of campers, Summer Staff are integral in creating a place where everyone can develop self-confidence and experience a sense of belonging.
 From residential counselors and program heads to farm & garden, outdoor specialists and kitchen staff, there are over 50 summer job opportunities available.
 Summer positions run from early June to mid-August.

 A Day in the Life: An Incredible Internship Experience

 Is it true that we can live out our dreams by creating our own realities?
 Find out how Cori's internship experience at Hidden Villa unlocked her door of opportunity.

 Residential Staff in the Kitchen, Guest Facilities, Outdoors (Gardening, Groundskeeping and Maintenance), and the Book Bindery

 Redwood-studded coastal hills of Sonoma County (120 miles north of San Francisco)